UsabilityEngineering/uxportfolio-TreeSquirrel84/journal-03/README.md

 ![uBlock Extension Interface](../assets/uBlock.JPG)

 Oh well.
-At least the interface for uBlock is pretty and the big blue power button meant to disable whether or not the current page is being monitored is **satisfying** to turn on and off.
+At least the interface for uBlock is pretty and the big blue power button indicating whether or not the current page is being monitored is **satisfying** to enable and disable.